jaypaulb/Canvus-Go-API/PRD.md

   - User and token management
   - Client and workspace operations
   - Server info/config endpoints
+  - Asset management (images, videos, PDFs, uploads, backgrounds, mipmaps, etc.)
+  - Parenting (patching parent ID) must be implemented but is not to be tested due to a known server bug.
 - All request/response models must be idiomatic Go structs, with proper error handling.

 ### 3.2.
 SDK Features